Sam Moore

 sam.a.moore@duke.edu

-I am an NSF Graduate Research Fellow in the General Robotics Lab @ Duke University, advised by Dr. Boyuan Chen, and Dr. Brian Mann.
+I am an NSF Graduate Research Fellow in the General Robotics Lab @ Duke University, advised by Dr. Boyuan Chen.

-As a PhD student, I have worked across machine learning, robotics, dynamical systems, and control.
+As a PhD student, I have worked across AI, robotics, dynamical systems, and control.

 Google Scholar / Linkedin / Github